 In each scenario, a bad behavior is being enabled instead of discouraged, because the second friend always manages to prevent whatever negative consequences the first friend should endure.
 We cannot confuse being a friend with being an enabler.

 Friendships should exist between two adults who take care of their own responsibilities and their own emotional needs.

 If one uses the other as a crutch, that isn’t a friendship.
 It’s co-dependency.

-Again, it might feel cold and heartless to phase out this sort of friendship, but you aren’t doing your co-dependent friend any favors by staying in this dance.
+Again, it might feel cold and heartless to end a friendship, but you aren’t doing your codependent friend any favors by staying in this dance.
 In fact, you are guaranteeing that this friend will have little to no motivation to actually make a change in their lives.
 Why would they when they have you to fix everything for them?

 You don’t have to have a good reason to end a friendship, but this is certainly up there.
 Release yourself from guilt and walk away before you become so entrenched in this friendship that you can’t remember life prior to double the responsibilities.

 Rule of thumb: If they talk shit about others, they’re talking shit about you.